Code-Institute-Submissions/wasim-eb-photography-battle_MarResub/README.md

 ### **Strategy**

 Considering the core UX principles I first started to think about the strategy for this website and defined who the target users would be and what features/technologies they would want.
 The user is able to grasp the necessary information pretty quickly.
 More inspiration and media will be found on the social media platforms.
-The thought behind this project was also very simple and also inspired from the movie Need for Speed.
+The thought behind this project was very simple and also inspired from the movie Need for Speed.
 In the movie, the racers would receive a Location pinpoint in which they had 45 hours to reach.

 Photography Battle's target users are:
 * All ages